All you need to know about childhood illnesses: symptoms, treatments and advice

 What is a childhood illness?

-A childhood illness is a condition that occurs mainly in young children.
+A childhood illness is a pathology that occurs mainly in young children.
 Most are common, banal ailments.
 They can have two origins: viral or bacterial.

-For some diseases, there are vaccines and simple hygiene measures you can apply to avoid contracting them and stay healthy.
+For some illnesses, there are vaccines and simple hygiene measures you can apply to avoid contracting them and stay healthy.

 Chickenpox

 Chickenpox is caused by the varicella-zoster virus (VZV).
-It's a highly contagious virus, most often found in late winter and spring l.
+It's a highly contagious virus, most often found in late winter and spring.

-A person infected with chickenpox is contagious between 24 and 48 hours before the rash appears, and continues to lbe contagious for about 1 week afterwards, until the vesicles become dry.
+A person infected with chickenpox is contagious between 24 and 48 hours before the rash appears, and continues to be so for about 1 week afterwards, until the vesicles become dry.

-Symptoms of chickenpox include fever, and a rash that develops into vesicles (about 3 to 4 mm in diameter).
+Symptoms of chickenpox include fever, and rashes that develop into vesicles (measuring around 3 to 4 mm in diameter).
 The vesicles are also filled with a clear, dewy liquid.
 Itching may also occur.

-Most children who contract chickenpox as infants are immune.
+Most children who get chickenpox as children are immune.

 Scarlet fever

 Scarlet fever is a bacterial childhood illness.
-Caused by the streptococcus family, it produces symptoms such as fever, chills and angina (swollen neck glands and a red, swollen throat).
+Caused by the streptococcus family, it brings on symptoms such as fever, chills and angina (swollen neck glands and a red, swollen throat).
 Headaches, nausea, vomiting and stomach aches can also occur.

-One of the characteristic symptoms of scarlet fever is the appearance of a rash on the skin around two or three days after the onset of the sore throat.
+One of the characteristic symptoms of scarlet fever is the appearance of a rash on the skin around two or three days after the onset of angina.

-Red spots make the skin feel rough and grainy.
+The red spots make the skin rough and granular to the touch.

 Bronchiolitis